EXCLUSIVE: New details emerge over handling of Carson crash involving retired LAPD commander

 Nolte then allegedly exited the 405 Freeway at Avalon Boulevard and abandoned his wrecked Dodge Charger near a car dealership in Carson, less than a block from the Carson sheriff's station.

-The abandoned car would have fallen under the jurisdiction of the L.A.
-County Sheriff's Department.
+The abandoned car would have fallen under the jurisdiction of the Los Angeles County Sheriff's Department.

 But the LAPD immediately took over the case, investigating it themselves.